Cerebral Palsy Compensation Claims

 Cerebral palsy is a lifelong condition that many people can be born with.
 It often causes serious physical impairment in terms of speech, language and movement and can result in learning difficulties.

 Cerebral Palsy Caused By Medical Negligence

-The vast majority of people who have cerebral palsy have the condition before they are born, however, in some cases, it can be caused during the birthing process if there is a lack of oxygen which causes brain damage.
+The vast majority of people who have cerebral palsy have the condition before they are born, however, in some cases, it can be caused by medical negligence.
+For example, if, during the birthing process there is a lack of oxygen, this can cause brain damage.
 This can sometimes be the fault of the medical staff who are looking after you and your child.

-If this has happened to you or your child then you could be able to make a cerebral palsy compensation claim.
-To do so, however, it will be vital to prove that there was negligence by the person or people who were responsible for the medical care.
+If this has happened to you or your child, you may be able to make a cerebral palsy compensation claim.
+To do so, it will have to be proven that the person or people who were responsible for medical care were negligent in their duty of care.

-Some of the possible mistakes which may result in cerebral palsy are as follows:
+Some of the possible mistakes which may result in cerebral palsy include:

 - Lack of response by the medical team if a mother has high blood pressure during labour